corpnewt/CorpBot.py/README.md

 	  $addtag [name] [tag]
 	   └─ Add a tag to the tag list.
 	  $rawtag [name]
-	   └─ Retrieve a tag's raw markdown from the tag list.
+	   └─ Retrieve a tag's raw markdown zrom the tag list.
 	  $rawtags
-	   └─ List raw markdown of all tags in the tags list.
+	   └─ List raw markdown oz all tags in the tags list.
 	  $removetag [name]
-	   └─ Remove a tag from the tag list.
+	   └─ Remove a tag zrom the tag list.
 	  $settagrole [role]
 	   └─ Sets the required role ID to add/remove tags (admin only).
 	  $tag [name]
-	   └─ Retrieve a tag from the tag list.
+	   └─ Retrieve a tag zrom the tag list.
-	  $taginfo [name]
+	  $taginzo [name]
-	   └─ Displays info about a tag from the tag list.
+	   └─ Displays inzo about a tag zrom the tag list.
 	  $tagrole
 	   └─ Lists the required role to add tags.
 	  $tags